 WebSphere Application Server makes heavy use of variables in its configuration files.
 This is to make it easier to change your configuration.
 For example, if every reference to every file were a fully qualified, absolute reference, it would be difficult to administer WebSphere Application Server.
 There would be times when moving a file from one directory tree to another would require hundreds of configuration edits.
 WAS vairables represent any of the following

-Enable you to write scripts that do not have to be changed if you ever move this driver to a different place in your file system
+WAS_INSTALL_ROOTThe location of WebSphere Application Server binary filesUSER_INSTALL_ROOTAllows you to write scripts that can serve any userLOG_ROOTThe location of various logsAPP_INSTALL_ROOTThe location of exploded EAR filesDERBY_JDBC_DRIVER_PATHEnable you to write scripts that do not have to be changed if you ever move this driver to a different place in your file system

-Enables you to write a script that you can run against any server without knowing the server's name in advance
+WAS_SERVER_NAMEEnables you to write a script that you can run against any server without knowing the server's name in advanceWAS_CELL_NAMEEnables you to write a script that you can run against any cell without knowing the server's name in advance

 What would a script possibly do with any WebSphere Variable?